Last Modified: November 18, 2014

 No judicial proceeding by a Party relating to the subject matter of the arbitration will be deemed a waiver of the Party’s right to arbitrate.

-The Parties agree that neither eQuibbly, its employees and officers and directors, nor any arbitrator or Judge in a proceeding is a necessary or proper party in judicial proceedings relating to any arbitration.
+The Parties agree that neither eQuibbly, its employees and officers and directors, nor any arbitrator in a proceeding is a necessary or proper party in judicial proceedings relating to any arbitration.

-Any Party who seeks to impose liability on eQuibbly, its employees or officers or directors, or any arbitrator or judge, will indemnify the same for all resulting costs, including attorneys' fees.
+Any Party who seeks to impose liability on eQuibbly, its employees or officers or directors, or any arbitrator, will indemnify the same for all resulting costs, including attorney fees.

 The expenses of a witness for either side will be paid by the Party producing such witness.

-The date the Award is made is the date on which the Judge signs the Award.
-The 'place of arbitration' or the 'location where the Award is made' is deemed to be New York, NY, USA.
+The date the Award is made is the date on which the Arbitrator signs the Award.
+Unless the Parties agree otherwise in advance in writing, the 'place of arbitration' or the 'location where the Award is made' is deemed to be New York, NY, USA.
 If the Parties agree otherwise in writing and inform eQuibbly prior to the issuance of the Award, accommodation can be made for a different 'place of arbitration' for purposes of the Award.
 Any inaccuracy in the date or location of the Award will not affect the validity of the Award.

-All participants agree that the same legal rights and obligations occur with any electronic or digital signature used on the Site as it would with a signature signed in ink by hand.
-There is an option to use an ink signature and unless otherwise stated the Parties and the arbitrator are satisfied that signing using an electronic or digital signature completes and binds documents in such a way that any change is detectable and that the signature is verifiable.
-Electronic or digital delivery of documents by any party to any other party is an acceptable means of delivering documents and the receiving party may rely on the receipt of such document so executed and delivered by electronic or digital means as if the original had been received.
+All participants agree that the same legal rights and obligations occur with any electronic or digital signature used on the Site, or any agreement or award on the Site, as it would with a signature signed in ink by hand.
+There is an option to use an ink signature and the Parties and the Arbitrator choose to forgo that option.
+The Parties and the Arbitrator are satisfied that signing using an electronic or digital signature completes and binds documents in such a way that any change is detectable and that the signature is verifiable.
+Electronic or digital delivery of documents by any party to any other party is an acceptable means of delivering documents and all parties may rely on the receipt of such document so executed and delivered by electronic or digital means as if the original had been delivered.